 Cleaning with removable braces is easy – just take the braces out, store them carefully, and clean your teeth.
 Then clean the braces (in cool water, never hot) and put them back in.

 Fixed braces can’t be removed to make cleaning easy, and they are like scaffolding for germs, with more surfaces, edges, corners, nooks, and crannies for germs to attach to and live on.
 That doesn’t mean they’re impossible to clean; it just takes a bit more effort and a slightly different approach.
-It’s important that you make the effort because when plaque or tartar is allowed to build up around your brackets, the result could be gum disease or erosion of your teeth.
+It’s vital that you make an effort because when plaque or tartar is allowed to build up around your brackets, the result could be gum disease or erosion of your teeth.
 Unfortunately, some of this damage can be permanent.

 Like playing many sports, looking after orthodontic braces is all about an effective combination of equipment and technique.

 Use a small- to medium-sized, medium-firm toothbrush to clean your teeth.
 Brush both above and beneath the braces to make sure you get every surface of your tooth as well as your gumline (and the braces themselves).
 It’s very important to clean the part where the teeth and the gums meet, that’s the bit between the braces and the gums, not just the bit between the braces and the biting edge of the teeth.